marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-packed-not-aligned

+  Default option value for :option:`-Wpacked-not-aligned`.

-.. option:: -Wpadded, -Wno-padded
+.. option:: -Wpadded

   Warn if padding is included in a structure, either to align an element of the structure or to align the whole structure.
 Sometimes when this happens it is possible to rearrange the fields of the structure to reduce the padding and so make the structure smaller.

+.. option:: -Wno-padded

+  Default option value for :option:`-Wpadded`.

-.. option:: -Wredundant-decls, -Wno-redundant-decls
+.. option:: -Wredundant-decls

   Warn if anything is declared more than once in the same scope, even in cases where multiple declaration is valid and changes nothing.

+.. option:: -Wno-redundant-decls

+  Default option value for :option:`-Wredundant-decls`.

-.. option:: -Wrestrict, -Wno-restrict
+.. option:: -Wrestrict

   Warn when an object referenced by a ``restrict`` -qualified parameter (or, in C++, a ``__restrict`` -qualified parameter) is aliased by another